 Vital statistics: Students number more than 8,000.
 There is a high proportion of mature students and students from the local area, as well as international students.

 Added value: There is a strong vocational emphasis where course subjects are concerned: teacher training, nursing, social work, engineering, computing, business and sports science, for example.
 Work placements are common and many courses lead to exemptions from professional bodies.
-The recent £5m Centre for the Creative Industries was used for the first time by students in 2011, and includes state-of-the-art TV and radio studios, 3D workshops, design studios, IT suites, Apple training suites and post-production audio and visual facilities.
+The £5m Centre for the Creative Industries was used for the first time by students in 2011, and includes state-of-the-art TV and radio studios, 3D workshops, design studios, IT suites, Apple training suites and post-production audio and visual facilities.
 It has also become the new home to BBC Wales in Wrexham.
-The £2m Centre for the Child, Family Society also opened for last year’s 2011 entrants.
+The £2m Centre for the Child, Family Society opened for 2011 entrants.

 Glittering alumni: John Elfed Jones, former chairman of Welsh Water; Karen Sinclair AM, member of the Welsh Assembly; and Trevor Jones, managing director of Pilkington Optronics.

 Alternative prospectus: Find out what current, former and prospective students have to say about their time at Glyndwr, and ask them your questions, on The Student Room here.